 All advisors are responsible for advising students about the MAP requirement and helping them to identify an appropriate semester to enroll in the course.
 Students must register for the MAP 100 section that corresponds with their major.
 MAP 100 if offered each fall, spring, and summer semester.
-Questions about the MAP program should be directed to the Office of Community Based Learning located in room B-15 on the Choate campus.
+Questions about the MAP program should be directed to Chief Mission Officer who is located in the Mercy Center across the street from the Choate campus.

 Advising Students in Academic Difficulty

 Students experiencing academic difficulty and those on academic probation are often those most in need of careful advising; however, they are also the students least likely to seek out their advisors, or to follow through on the advice provided to them.
 Challenges aside, many advisors find that helping these students succeed can be the most rewarding advising experience.